-# 5 Try medications - Antacids, like famotidine or omeprazole can to help control stomach acid.
+# 5 Try medications - Antacids, like famotidine or omeprazole can to help to control stomach acid.
 Your vet may also prescribe a motility drug.
 One more time, "this requires trial and error!"

 Each dog is different, so don't be afraid to try new things!
 Don't give up!

 Listed here are some of the most commonly prescribed drugs associated with Canine Megaesophagus.

 Not all ME dogs take the medications listed below - trial and error (and the advice of your vet) will help you to find what works best.

 The sphincter between the esophagus and stomach in ME dogs does not work properly and often allows acidic stomach fluids to reflux (leak back) in the esophagus.
 Acid can cause burning and ulcers and lead to esophagitis.
 Here are some common antacids that your vet may prescribe:

 It is very important to recognize the signs of AP and act on it right away.
 If your dog shows signs of being lethargic, coughing, wheezing, sneezing, increased respiration rate, fever, off of their food or water, incessant panting it’s best to get them in for x-rays.